Operator SVD with Neural Networks via Nested Low-Rank Approximation: On Standard Linear Algebra Techniques

-More crucially, we empirically verified that NeuralSVD (either sequential or joint nesting) can attain lower subspace distance than LoRA+NeuralSVD, while being able to correctly ordered orthogonal eigenbasis simultaneously.
+More crucially, we empirically verified that \nsvdseq{} or \nsvdjnt{} can attain lower subspace distance than that learned by LoRA (without nesting), while being able to correctly ordered orthogonal eigenbasis simultaneously.
 Since the quality of Rayleigh--Ritz is limited by the quality of the given subspace, if the learned subspace has lower quality, the outcome must be worse.
-For example, in the 2D hydrogen atom experiment, we observed that the subspace distance over the 16 eigenmodes was $3.56\times 10^{-4}${ ${\pm 6.60\times 10^{-5}}$} with LoRA+NeuralSVD, while $2.12\times 10^{-4}${ ${\pm 2.09\times 10^{-5}}$} and $2.06\times 10^{-4}${ ${\pm 1.91\times 10^{-5}}$} were attained by JntNeuralSVD and SeqNeuralSVD, respectively; see Fig.~\ref{fig:pde_summary_bar_full}(a).
+For example, in the 2D hydrogen atom experiment, we observed that the subspace distance over the 16 eigenmodes was $3.56\times 10^{-4}${ ${\pm 6.60\times 10^{-5}}$} with LoRA, while $2.12\times 10^{-4}${ ${\pm 2.09\times 10^{-5}}$} and $2.06\times 10^{-4}${ ${\pm 1.91\times 10^{-5}}$} were attained by \nsvdjnt{} and \nsvdseq{}, respectively; see Fig.~\ref{fig:pde_summary_bar_full}(a).
 Since nesting does not increase complexity compared to the non-nested case via its efficient gradient implementation with masking, we argue that NeuralSVD can be more efficient than the two-stage approach.

 \paragraph{Rayleigh--Ritz for Operator EVD.} For the ease of exposition, here we describe the procedure for an operator eigenvalue problem.
 Given a self-adjoint operator $\Top$, suppose that we wish to solve an eigenvalue problem